ganeshghube/Learn_DevSec_Ops/git/README.md

 Tags can be created locally with Git, or on GitHub.
 When creating a tag from the command line, it's recommended to create an "annotated" tag.
 The following example creates an annotated tag with the -a flag, names the tag v1.0, and connects it to whichever commit SHA is included.

 Add a release to GitHub Games

 On GitHub, navigate to the Code tab of the repository.

 Under your repository name, click Releases.

 Click Draft a new release.

 Type a name for the tag.
 We recommend you use semantic versioning.

 Select a branch that contains the project you want to release.
 Usually, you'll want to release against your main branch, unless you're releasing beta software.
 You can also select a recent commit by choosing the recent commits tab.

 Type a title and description that describes your release.

 If you're ready to publicize your release, click Publish release.
 Otherwise, click Save draft to work on it later.

 ```
 git tag -a v1.0 <SHA>
 git tag --list #To see all tags, type
 ```

+### 1.19  Understanding Git merge strategies
+Git uses three primary merge strategies:

+Fast-forward
+A fast-forward merge assumes that no changes have been made on the base branch since the feature branch was created.
+This means that the branch pointer for base can simply be "fast forwarded" to point to the same commit as the feature branch.

+Recursive
+A recursive merge means that changes have been made on both the base branch and the feature branch and git needs to recursively combine them.
+With a recursive merge, a new "merge commit" is made to mark the point in time when the two branches came together.
+This merge commit is special because it has more than one parent.

+Octopus
+A merge of 3 or more branches is an octopus merge.
+This will also create a merge commit with multiple parents.

+### 1.19  Understanding Git rebase

+git rebase enables you to modify your commit history in a variety of ways.
+For example, you can use it to reorder commits, edit them, squash multiple commits into one, and much more.

+To enable all of this, rebase comes in several forms.
+For today's class, we'll be using interactive rebase: git rebase --interactive, or git rebase -i for short.

+Typically, you would use git rebase -i to:

+Replay one branch on top of another branch
+Edit previous commit messages
+Combine multiple commits into one
+Delete or revert commits that are no longer necessary